Nath Valvo: Stand-up comedy

 Valvo began writing and performing in a comedy sketch group called The Shambles, which was shown on community television across Australia and performed live.
 In 2006, The Shambles DVD was nominated for an ARIA award for Best Comedy Release.

 Valvo started solo stand-up comedy in 2013 with his show Grindr: A Love Story?, which was based on his sexual experiences using the dating app.
 He has since performed at major comedy festivals in Australia.

 Valvo was nominated for Best Newcomer for his comedy show Happy Idiot at the 2016 Edinburgh Fringe Festival.
 He then performed the show at London's Soho Theatre.
 In 2018, Valvo performed at the Just for Laughs festival at the Tiffany Haddish Gala.

 Valvo's stand-up show I'm Happy For You was nominated for Best Show at the Melbourne International Comedy Festival.
 The show was filmed and released as a stand-up special for Paramount Plus Valvo recently hosted the New Faces International show at the Montreal Comedy Festival.

 Television

 Valvo has appeared on numerous Australian panel shows including Would I Lie to You?
-Australia, Patriot Brains, Question Everything, Spicks and Specks, Hughesy, We Have a Problem, Tomorrow Tonight, Show Me the Movie!, Celebrity Name Game, and The Project Australia.
+Australia, Patriot Brains, Question Everything, Spicks and Specks, Hughesy, We Have a Problem, Tomorrow Tonight, Show Me the Movie!, Celebrity Name Game, The Project Australia, and I'm a Celebrity Get Me Out of Here.

 In 2020, Valvo hosted the National Raw Comedy Final which aired on SBS.

 Valvo has hosted two seasons of the Australian series Just For Laughs.
 In 2025 he appeared as a contestant on Claire Hooper's House Of Games.